CMiex/undervolting_guide_intel_raptor_lake/README.md

 ### Loadline Calibration tuning
-*If you get confused by this, you can skipt this part and go directly to [the next part](#asus).
-It's not essential.
+*If you get confused by this, you can skipt this part for now and go directly to [the next part](#negative-vid-offset).
+It's not essential but very usefull.
 You can try to come back later when you read the whole guide and/or did some testing already.*

 There are different approaches to undervolting.
-The one that results in the lowest average `[VCORE]` is by tuning the `Loadline Calibration` for a small `vdroop` and settings a `negative VID offset`.
+The one that results in the lowest average `VCORE` is by tuning the `Loadline Calibration` for a small `vdroop` and settings a `negative VID offset` to get the load `VCORE` as close to `Vmin` as possible.
 `vdroop` is the voltage drop that occures when the CPU is under load.
 So if you have a voltage of 1.450 V while you are running a Single Core workload and a voltage of 1.300 V with a Multi Core workload, while the clocks are the same, your `vdroop` would be 0.150 V, or 150 mV.
 By setting a stronger loadline you lower the voltage difference between light load (single core) and heavy load (multi core).

 The goal is to get a small droop of anywhere between 20 and 80 mV (0.02 and 0.08).
-So the single core workload `[VCORE]` should be optimally max.
+So the single core workload `VCORE` should be optimally max.
 0.08 V higher than the multi core workload `[VCORE]`, while in both scenarios the cores are clocked the same.
 If your core clocks are not the same because you hit a power limit or thermal limit, or because the single core boost clock is higher than the multi core boost clock, you can set your `P-Core Ratio` to be lower (f.a. to 50 or lower) for all cores and test the `vdroop` that way.

-How to set the `Loadline Calibration` and the `Core Ratio` is explained in the motherboard-brand specific settings section of this guide, [the next part](#asus).
+How, where to set the `Loadline Calibration` and the `Core Ratio` is explained in the motherboard-brand specific settings section of this guide, [here](#asus).

 Generally: the more cores, the larger the vdroop, so a *stronger* `Loadline Calibration` is needed.
 The process of setting the `Loadline Calibration` is best done while setting and testing for the optimal `negative VID offset`.
 The *stronger* the `Loadline Calibration`, the smaller the `vdroop`, therefore the voltage stays higher, therefore a larger `negative VID offset` is possible.

-### Negative VID offset
+### Negative VID Offset
 What is a `negative VID offset`?
-If we think back to the [basics](#basics), the `[VID]` is the voltage that the CPU requests.
-So by applying a `negative VID offset` we lower the `[VID]`, and therefore the `[VCORE]` (the actual voltage the CPU gets from the VRMs).
+If we think back to the [basics](#basics), the `VID` is the voltage that the CPU requests.
+So by applying a `negative VID offset` we lower the `VID`, and therefore the `VCORE` (the actual voltage the CPU gets from the VRMs).
-F.a. if your `[VID table]` says 1.300 V for 5.5 GHz, and you apply a negativ offset of 0.120, the requested `[VID]` will be 1.300 - 0.120 = 1.180 V.
+F.a. if your `VID table` says 1.300 V for 5.5 GHz, and you apply a negativ offset of 0.120, the requested `VID` will be 1.300 - 0.120 = 1.180 V.

+### Core Ratios

+## Motherboard specific settings for Z690 and Z790 chipsets

 ### ASUS
 BIOS [ASUS]